 Aloe is a plant genus containing 581 accepted species, but of these aloe vera is clearly the belle of the ball.
-This succulent is prized because of its medical uses going back to ancient civilizations.
-Many of these treatments are still in vogue today.
-As a not-so-small bonus, it also happens to be one of the easiest plants to care for, particularly among indoor plants.
-You don’t need to have a green thumb to get started with this plant.
+This succulent plant is prized because of its medical uses going back to ancient civilizations.
+Many of these treatments from this medicinal plant are still in vogue today.
+As a not-so-small bonus, this first aid plant happens to be one of the easiest plants to care for, particularly among indoor plants.
+You don’t need to have a green thumb to get started with aloe plants.

 In this article, we’ll go over how to grow aloe vera in the home.
 It’s not too hard.